oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 ---
 title: Introduction to Steampipe on Oracle Cloud Infrastructure
-parent: [tutorials,steampipe]
+parent:
-tags: [open-source, steampipe, iac, devops, beginner]
+- tutorials
+- steampipe
+tags:
+- open-source
+- steampipe
+- iac
+- devops
+- beginner
-categories: [iac, opensource]
+categories:
+- iac
+- opensource
 thumbnail: assets/pexels-gabriela-palai-507410.jpg
 date: 2021-11-24 10:56
 description: Steampipe is a great tool that you should have in your IaC toolbox.
 Learn about how to use it with OCI here!
 toc: true
 author: jon-decamp
+mrm: WWMK211125P00011
 ---
 *[OCI]: Oracle Cloud Infrastructure